Benny-/StellarLogger/README.md

 StellarLogger
 =============

-A game score logger for [Stellar Impact](www.stellar-impact.com)
+A game score logger for [Stellar Impact](http://www.stellar-impact.com/)

 You need to have [WinPcap](http://www.winpcap.org/install/default.htm) installed and running.
 Once WinPcap is running, simply start and play a Steller Impact game while stellar logger is running in the background.

 ![Stellar impact score board](https://raw.github.com/Benny-/StellarLogger/master/img/Score.png)

-Stellar logger works on the interface level.
+Stellar logger works on the network interface level.
 It intercepts all incomming packages and uses simple Heuristics (checks the existence of a magic number) to determine if it contains score information from a stellar impact game.

 Before stellar logger can listen for incomming packages, you need to select a interface to listen on.
 This might be different for every computer.
 You need to use trial and error to find the good one.